-Smoothie recipes are pretty amazing and pretty versatile.
+Fruit and vegetable smoothie recipes are pretty amazing and versatile.
 Just load up your blender with fruits and veggies, add a little milk or yogurt, and out comes a tasty drink that’s loaded with fiber, nutrients and healthy fats.
-Whether you’re trying to lose weight, you’re desperate to get your toddler to eat vegetables, or you’re in a rush to get out the door, smoothies are the perfect meal or midday snack.
+Whether you’re trying to lose weight, you’re desperate to get your toddler to eat vegetables, or you’re in a rush to get out the door, these healthy fruit smoothies are the perfect meal or midday snack.

 Blackberries are tiny nutrient powerhouses.
 One cup offers nearly eight grams of fiber, more than 30 milligrams of vitamin C (half your recommended daily value), lots of manganese, and plenty of Vitamin K. Plus, with only 62 calories, one gram of fat, 14 carbs and a glycemic index of just 25, they’re a South-Beach superfood.
 In this healthy, tasty smoothie, we call for liquid stevia but if your banana is ripe, you may not need it.

 That weirdly red, overly sweet snow cone doesn’t have a thing on this slush.
 Made with cantaloupe, lemon juice and just a pinch of sugar substitute, this frozen drink puts the fresh in refreshing.
 Feeling a little adventurous?
 Try adding some mint or ginger.
 Want to enhance the flavor of the cantaloupe?
 Add a pinch of salt.

 Who says that fancy coffee shop drink is off limits?
 This recipe has a little chocolate, milk, whipped cream and, of course, bold coffee.
 Again, watch the serving size here.
 One recipe makes two (one cup servings).
 Share it with a friend or refrigerate the rest for tomorrow.
 Hold the whipped cream if doing the latter and re-blend with more ice.